 - Lead in compound family (Os-4T) was applied to SK-MEL-28 melanoma cells in well-plates

 - Determine cell viability with Resazurin assay and read absorbance at 570 and 600 nm.
 Resazurin assay principle: The irreversible reaction of purple resazurin to pink-colored resorufin is proportional to aerobic respiration, indicating the amount of viable cells.

 Graphs from the original publication.
-Reproduced with permission from the contact author of the publication.
+Open-access content reproduced with permission from the contact author of the publication.

 Related Modulight products and Services